waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Objective:** Obtain a COIN CASE to play games at the Celadon Game Corner.
     - **Status:** Completed.
     - **Solution:** The Gym Guide NPC at (1, 2) in the Celadon Diner gives the player the COIN CASE.
 He mentions he is giving up gambling after losing everything at the slots, a fact corroborated by the Fisher NPC in the same room.
-    - (Agent Hypothesis #2) Leading with a fossil Pokémon (Kabutops) and interacting with the Youngster does not make him move.
-(Result: Failed.
-Dialogue unchanged.)